SilentNightSound/GI-Model-Importer/Guides/AnimatedTextureTutorial.md

 ### 5) Second Dot

-Next, we demonstrate how we can use use two glow maps simultaneously.
+Next, we demonstrate how we can use two glow maps simultaneously.
 We will add a second dot that is flashing twice as fast as the first one.

 https://github.com/user-attachments/assets/10157072-53d7-4994-9879-6a322e45be0c